alex-hjk/CE4153-BlockchainTechnology-2020/README.md

     - Domain name registrar storage functionality
     1. Mapping `domains` maps the domain name string to the `Domain` struct.
     2. `Domain` struct stores the domain owner and expiry information.
-    3. Function `addDomain` handles the registration of a new domain into the registrar, and may only be called by the bidder through the modifier `onlyBidder`.
+    3. Function `addDomain` handles the registration of a new domain into the registrar, and may only be called by the bidder contract through the modifier `onlyBidder`.
     4. Function `removeDomain` handles the deregistration of an existing domain from the registrar, and may only be called by the owner or the contract of the bidder.
     5. Events `AddDomain` and `RemoveDomain` are defined and emitted whenever a domain is added or removed so that the frontend can update the state of the registered domains.
 - Bidder.sol